Most people visit Bialowieza Forest in warm season. After all, winter is for skiing and drinking mulled wine in the mountains.

 When the temperature drops below zero, the best way to explore the forest is on the skis.
 In my opinion cross country skiing is far easier to learn than regular skiing, plus it is much less contusive.

 You can rent the skis at Bike Cafe at the entrance to the Bialowieza’s Palace Park (check the map).
 It costs around PLN 20 (5 euro).
 Just don’t forget to put on warm gloves.
+You can ski around the Palace Park or go for a much longer trip, for example to Leśniczówka Dziedzinka – which is a forestry hut located a few kilometers away from Białowieża, in the wilderness.

 Maybe it is not the most extreme sport of all, but if well-organized it will be great.
 During the sleigh ride in Bialowieza you go around the forest.
 So it is a great opportunity to learn about the wilderness and its unique ecosystem.
 What you need is: warm clothes, a good guide who will reveal the secrets of the forest to you.
 Last but not least – finish the sleigh ride with a bonfire.